101DollarFootLong/101DollarFootLong.github.io/portfolio/wedding.md

 ## Kai + Michelle
 {% include youtube.html id="C70OnY7BE2I" %}
-> "We couldn't be happier with our decision to choose Thien to capture our special day.
-Thien's creativity and attention to detail truly shone through in our wedding video, and he managed to capture the most beautiful and candid moments.
-The video perfectly encapsulates the joy and love we felt on our wedding day, and we will treasure it forever.
-Thien's professionalism, dedication, and artistic talent make him the top choice for anyone seeking a memorable wedding video experience." - Kai + Michelle
+> "We're absolutely thrilled with Thien’s work as our wedding videographer.
+He skillfully captured every precious moment of our special day, turning it into a cinematic masterpiece that we'll treasure for a lifetime.
+He made us feel comfortable and confident throughout the day, ensuring that no perfect moment will be missed.
+His attention to detail and storytelling ability shone through in the final product.
+We can't express how grateful we are for the incredible job Thien did.
+If you're searching for someone to beautifully document your wedding, We highly recommend his services." - Kai + Michelle

 Checkout [Others](others.md){:.heading.flip-title}